Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 Saving and investing are both ways of trying to make your money work harder, but there are important differences.

 If it’s fixed, you’ll know exactly what you’ll earn over the course of the year.
-Variable interest might change, for instance if the Bank of England changes its base rate.
+Variable interest might change, for instance, if the Bank of England changes its base rate.
 Your provider must tell you if it is putting rates up or down.

-This means that over time, the cost of goods will rise more quickly than your savings and your purchasing power will be eroded.
+If you don't, over time, the cost of goods will rise more quickly than your savings and your purchasing power will be eroded.
 So, you need to save more than expected to meet your financial goals.

 Maximise the value of your savings by hunting down the best rates available